EruantalonJS/node-doxygen/README.md

 This module is not associated with [Doxygen](https://www.doxygen.org)
 ## Setup

 This module is a wrapper around Doxygen, to automate the installation and generation of doxygen documentation so that it can be easily included in any project build.
 Supports Linux, Windows, and MacOS.
-It supports both local and global installation
+It supports both local and global installation.

+In the case of linux, it may require clang to be installed (Versions vary depending on the doxygen version chosen)

 `npm install doxygen`